Three years of reporting, funded by our readers — become a member now and help us prepare for 2025.

 This audio is created with AI assistance

-U.S. President Joe Biden arrived in Berlin on Oct.
-18 for high-level talks with the leaders of Germany, the U.K., and France on Russia's full-scale war on Ukraine and the ongoing conflict in the Middle East.
+U.S. President Joe Biden urged a continuation of Western support for Ukraine in Berlin on Oct.
+18. The president had arrived earlier in the day for high-level talks with the leaders of Germany, the U.K., and France on Russia's full-scale war on Ukraine and the ongoing conflict in the Middle East.

 Biden had previously canceled foreign trips to oversee recovery efforts after a series of devastating hurricanes hit the east coast of the U.S.

-"Ready to greet old friends and strengthen our close alliance as we stand together for freedom and against tyranny around the world," the president wrote on X.
+"Ready to greet old friends and strengthen our close alliance as we stand together for freedom and against tyranny around the world," the president wrote on X, sharing a picture of his arrival in Berlin.

 Biden will first hold bilateral talks with German Chancellor Olaf Scholz and President Frank-Walter Steinmeier before a wider meeting with other leaders.